Cultural memory: Studies

 Recent research and theorizing in cultural memory has emphasized the importance of considering the content of cultural identities in understanding the study of social relations and predicting cultural attitudes.
 For example, researchers compared people's memories for personal events versus collective events for the nation in China and the US.
 Participants in the US showed a negativity bias in their collective memory--remembering more negative than positive events--but participants in China remembered equal numbers of positive and negative memories.
 In 2008, the first issue of quarterly journal Memory Studies concerning subjects of and relating to cultural memory was published by SAGE.

 Other approaches

-Jan Assmann in his book "Das kulturelle Gedächtnis", drew further upon Maurice Halbwachs's theory on collective memory.
+Jan Assmann, in his book Cultural Memory and Early Civilization, drew further upon Maurice Halbwachs's theory on collective memory.
 Other scholars like Andreas Huyssen have identified a general interest in memory and mnemonics since the early 1980s, illustrated by phenomena as diverse as memorials and retro-culture.
 Some might see cultural memory as becoming more democratic, due to liberalization and the rise of new media.
 Others see cultural memory as remaining concentrated in the hands of corporations and states.